 “Despite the fact that the official records prove the contrary, many people of the Carrollton section, including many who should know better, cling tenuously to the story handed down from one another, that Palmer Park was donated by some old negro.”

+However, Palmer Park was not owned by the city and remained segregated after this Supreme Court ruling.
 In 1972, a proposal was put forward to incorporate Palmer Park into NORD, which would in effect integrate the park.
 Neighborhood residents opposed the measure and placed an advertisement in the Times-Picayune.
 The creators of the ad, identified as “Concerned Citizens of Carrollton,” argued the park would become a “public disgrace,” similar to Samuel Square, another park that had been integrated after a takeover by NORD.
 They warned that property values would plummet, adding, “No wonder 90,000 former residents of Orleans Parish have migrated to neighboring parishes,” referencing the white flight from New Orleans.
 The takeover by NORD was defeated in 1972, although the park did officially become part of the city system in 1977.
 Similar tones could be seen in letters to the Times-Picayune after integration complaining of children from outside of the neighborhood playing in the park.